ERElli/Hyde/Use Cases/Account/AccountUseCases.md

 Preconditions: user is viewing the login menu.

-Postconditions: the main menu game screen is displayed to the player.
+Postconditions: A new page is displayed for the player to enter his username & password.

 Normal flow:

 1. Player enters his login information which is his username and password.

+2. Player presses on "Sign In" button.

-2. The account gets signed in successfully.
+3. The account gets signed in successfully.

 Alternative flow: